Larry Campbell (Canadian politician): Senate

-On 2 August 2005, Prime Minister Paul Martin announced Campbell's appointment by Governor General Adrienne Clarkson as a Liberal senator.
+On August 2, 2005, Prime Minister Paul Martin announced Campbell's appointment by Governor General Adrienne Clarkson as a Liberal senator.
 Campbell completed his term as mayor before taking up his seat in the Canadian Senate.

-On 29 January 2014, Liberal Party leader Justin Trudeau announced all Liberal senators, including Campbell, were removed from the Liberal caucus, and would continue sitting as Independents.
+On January 29, 2014, Liberal Party leader Justin Trudeau announced all Liberal senators, including Campbell, were removed from the Liberal caucus, and would continue sitting as Independents.
 According to Senate Opposition leader James Cowan, the senators will still refer to themselves as Liberals even if they are no longer members of the parliamentary Liberal caucus.

-On 6 April 2016, Campbell left the Senate Liberal Caucus to sit as an Independent and later joined the Independent Senators Group.
-On 4 November 2019, he joined the Canadian Senators Group.
-On 24 October, 2022, Campbell left the CSG to sit as a non-affiliated senator.
+On April 6, 2016, Campbell left the Senate Liberal Caucus to sit as an Independent and later joined the Independent Senators Group.
+On November 4, 2019, he joined the Canadian Senators Group.
+On October 24, 2022, Campbell left the CSG to sit as a non-affiliated senator.
+Campbell remained an independent senator until February 28, 2023, when he reached the mandatory retirement age of 75.